-For the Tararua District we are dissolving the Eastern Manawatū and Ihuraua Schemes and creating a district-wide Tararua River Management (TRM) Scheme.
-Three major schemes - the South Eastern Ruahines, Mangatainoka and Upper Manawatū - remain unchanged.
-The Tawataia Scheme is also retained as it contains a detention dam as a fixed asset.
+For the Tararua district we plan to dissolve the Akitio, Eastern Manawatū and Ihuraua Schemes and create a district-wide Tararua River Management (TRM) Scheme.
+Three major schemes, the South Eastern Ruahines, Mangatainoka, and Upper Manawatū would remain unchanged.
+The Tawataia Scheme would also need to be retained as it contains a detention dam as a fixed asset.